JohnnyFun/ractive-to-svelte/README.md

 - onrender into OnMount, onteardown (and ondestruct...) into OnDestroy
 - oninit contents to global scope

-- other methods moved to global scope
+- other component methods moved to global scope
 - `{{{...}}}` to {@html ...}
 -  `@shared` to store
   - `@shared.propName` --> $propName